Cyclingbob/networkrail/README.md

 - `STANOX`: These codes can refer to non station locations such as siding and junctions and they are grouped by geographical area.
 A single location may have multiple codes representing it.
 [More here](https://wiki.openraildata.com/index.php?title=STANOX_Areas "More here")

 - `CORPUS`: This is a database which you can use to to match location reference codes to location descriptions and other location reference codes.
 CORPUS can be used to search by `STANOX`, `TIPLOC`, `CRRS/3-Alpha` and [more types](https://wiki.openraildata.com/index.php?title=Reference_Data#CORPUS:_Location_Reference_Data "more types").

+## Copyright
+This code is protected under copyright.
+Unauthorised modification or redistribution is strictly prohibited. ©Cyclingbob 2022